bgoonz/docs-collection/github/github/administering-a-repository/releasing-projects-on-github/index.md

 ---
 title: Releasing projects on GitHub
-intro: 'You can create a release to package software, release notes, and binary files for other people to download.'
+intro: "You can create a release to package software, release notes, and binary files for other people to download."
 redirect_from:
   - /categories/85/articles/
   - /categories/releases/
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Repositories
 children: